Alan Keyes: 2000 presidential election

 Keyes again campaigned for the Republican nomination in the 2000 primaries on an anti-abortion, family values, tax reform plank.
 In Iowa, he finished 3rd, drawing 14 percent in a crowded field.
 He stayed in the race after the early rounds and debated the two remaining candidates, John McCain and George W. Bush, in a number of nationally televised debates.
 He finished second in 8 primaries.
 His best showing in the presidential primaries was in Utah, where he received 20 percent of the vote.
 He was also noted for jumping into a mosh pit during a Rage Against the Machine song during the Iowa caucus as part of a segment on Michael Moore's TV series The Awful Truth.
+Keyes rejected Compassionate conservatism and was for "true conservatism".
+His rejection of compassionate conservatism was similar of the one of John McCain.